PurpleTie App Redesign

 Affinity mapping and pain points

-Our team used affinity mapping to categorize key takeaways and narrow our research insightss down to more simplified pain points.
+Our team used affinity mapping to categorize key takeaways and narrow our research insights down to clearer and more digestible pain points.

 Primary research takeaways